striknina/wallpapers/README.md

 # wallpapers
-wallpaper edits done by me.
+wallpaper edits by me. edits done with a combination of Canva and PicsArt.